nbhansen/nbhansen.github.io/_posts/2022-12-11-failedyetsuccesful.md

 Read more at our website: https://discontinued-civictech.github.io/ and peep the preview of the paper: https://discontinued-civictech.github.io/files/Preprint_Hamm_Shibuya_Pargman_etal_Failed_yet_successful.pdf
 --------------------

-Think I do cool stuff? why not shoot over and ask me to collaborate?
+Think I do cool stuff? why not shoot over and ask me to [collaborate](../collaborate)